The world is eating more fish than ever before. But we're not really catching many more wild fish than we did in the mid-1990s.

 Basically all of the increase in the world's fish production over the past two decades has come from aquaculture — including fish farms, shrimp farms, oyster farms, and so on.
-That's according to a new report on fisheries and aquaculture from the UN's Food and Agriculture Organization (FAO):
+That's according to a 2014 report on fisheries and aquaculture from the UN's Food and Agriculture Organization (FAO):

 There are a couple of key points from the report:

 1) People eat twice as much fish today as they did in the 1960s.
-Back in the 1960s, the average person ate about 22 pounds of fish per year.
+Back in the 1960s, the average person worldwide ate about 22 pounds of fish per year.
 Today, the average person eats about 42 pounds of fish per year.

 2) But we're not really catching much more fish.
 Humans caught 91.3 million tons of fish from the oceans and inland waters in 2012.
 While that's the second-highest level on record, it's also a bit below 2011 levels and not significantly different from 2007 levels.
-Wild catches haven't really increased since the mid-1990s.
+Wild catches haven't increased significantly since the mid-1990s.